seaweediman/tp/docs/DeveloperGuide.md

 * 1a.
 The format when adding a candidate is incorrect.

-    * 3a1.
-AddressBook shows an error message.
+    * 1a1.
+HR Manager shows an error message.

       Use case ends.